dotnet/docs/docs/architecture/cloud-native/infrastructure-as-code.md

 ## Terraform

-A disadvantage of ARM templates is that they're specific to the Azure cloud.
-It's not common to create a single application that includes resources from more than one cloud.
-But, when spectacular uptime is required, the cost of supporting multiple clouds might be justified.
-If only there were a single templating tool that could be used across every major cloud platform?
+Cloud-native applications are often constructed to be `cloud agnostic`.
+Being so means the application isn't tightly coupled to a particular cloud vendor and can be deployed to any public cloud.

-Several technologies exist which do just that!
-The most mature offering in that space is known as [Terraform](https://www.terraform.io/).
-Terraform supports every major cloud player, including Azure, Google Cloud Platform, AWS, and AliCloud.
+[Terraform](https://www.terraform.io/) is commercial templating tool that can provision cloud-native applications across all the major cloud players: Azure, Google Cloud Platform, AWS, and AliCloud.
 Instead of using JSON as the template definition language, it uses the slightly more terse YAML.

 An example Terraform file that does the same as the previous Resource Manager template (Figure 10-15) is shown in Figure 10-16: